YingLiang2/YingLiang2.github.io/README.md

 * Resume formatted/edited in Markdown with the file named `resume.md`

 ## Instructions
-This is a step-by-step guide of first hosting a resume on GitHub Pages and then making changes our our resumes when needed.
+This is a step-by-step guide of first hosting a resume on GitHub Pages and then making changes to our resumes when needed.

   * *Why use GitHub and GitHub Pages*

     * *GitHub is part of Etter's core principle of Distributed Version Control.
 Mentioned earlier, version control allows for offline work, easy collaboration and tracking / evolution of the project.
-GitHub is a website that can hosts remote repositorys so all parties can easily access the repository from anywhere.
+GitHub is a website that can hosts remote repositories so all parties can easily access the repository from anywhere.
 GitHub Pages is our static hosting site which is built into GitHub therefore hosting a resume is incredibly easy and seamless.*

 1. Log in to your GitHub account and create a new repository named: `[YourGitHubUserName].github.io`